iamieht/launch-school-python/Notes/launch_school/PY100/Community_Explanations.md

 |positional-only arguments |**`/`**|positional or keyword arguments |
 |positional or keyword arguments |**`*`**|keyword-only arguments |
 **Non-divider meaning/role**: `*args` means accepting an arbitrary numbers of *positional arguments* whereas `**kwargs` means accepting an arbitrary numbers of *keyword arguments*^Simones-python-docs

+Put another way, the example is meant to show that the str.strip() method "works from the outside in" character by character; the string argument does not represent a substring, but rather a set of characters to remove whose order does not matter.
+So, imagine a simpler example such as "hello".strip("ol") : we are "searching" for two characters, "o" and "l", from the outside in.
+The algo says "hmmm, do I see an 'o' at either end?
+Yes!
+SNIP! (....breather...) hmmm, do I see an 'l' at either end?
+Yes!
+SNIP! (etc.....)"
+Note that "hello".strip("lo")  would result in the same final string because now, the algo says "hmmm, do I see an 'l' at either end?
+No! (...walks one char further...) hmmm, do I see an 'o' at either end?
+Yes!
+SNIP!" and then restarts the process from the beginning (that is, searching for 'l') until the answer to its question is always "No!" (so Mr Algo puts his little scissors away...)^'str'.strip()